Stal̕əw̓asəm Bridge

+The stal̕əw̓asəm Bridge (/ˌstɑːloʊ'ɑːsəm/ stah-loh-AH-səm; /hur/), also known as the Riverview Bridge, is a cable-stayed bridge spanning the Fraser River.
+The crossing officially opened on February 14, 2026, and links the cities of New Westminster and Surrey in Metro Vancouver.
+Prior to its official opening, one northbound lane of the bridge was opened to vehicle traffic in 2025 in order to fulfill a commitment made by the provincial government.
+The bridge received its Halkomelem name from the Kwantlen First Nation and Musqueam Indian Band.
+Road signage includes both its Halkomelem and English name.

+The cable-stayed bridge replaced the through arch Pattullo Bridge, which spanned the Fraser River from 1937 to 2026.

 History

+Background

-A key link between Surrey and the rest of Greater Vancouver, the predecessor Pattullo Bridge carried an average of 75,700 cars and 3,840 trucks daily in 2013, representing about 20% of Fraser River vehicle traffic.
+On July 31, 2008, TransLink opted to replace the Pattullo Bridge as a new tolled bridge rather than refurbish the aging structure.
+A key link between Surrey and the rest of Metro Vancouver, the Pattullo Bridge carried an average of 75,700 cars and 3,840 trucks daily in 2013, representing about 20% of Fraser River vehicle traffic.
+The Pattullo Bridge had a number of issues, including not being seismically sound, having narrow lanes, and lacking barriers separating opposing traffic or pedestrians and cyclists.
+This created the need for a replacement.

 In June 2014, the Metro Vancouver Mayors' Council determined that the existing Pattullo Bridge would be demolished and replaced with a new, four-lane, tolled replacement bridge.
 Construction was expected to take place between 2019 and 2023, with the $1.3 billion funding finalized in 2018.
 It was later decided not to have tolls for the bridge.

 On January 3, 2020, the government of British Columbia awarded a contract to Fraser Crossing Partners – a joint venture between Acciona Infrastructure Canada and Aecon Group – to design and construct the new bridge.
 The contract also included new road connections at the bridgeheads in New Westminster and Surrey.